Linode Library Home

 Modify User Accounts

-addgroup filetransfer
+addgroup --system filetransfer

 usermod -G filetransfer username